Pronunciation of the Chinese language

 Improving your Chinese pronunciation

 First, you need to know Pinyin very well and you need to learn to distinguish the pronunciation of the tones.
 Listen to the word recording and try to say the word with the same tone.
 You can try our Chinese practice stories for this.
 You can listen to pronunciation audio.
 After listening to the recording, you can also read after it.
 Speak as much as you can.
+We explain how to improve your Chinese language pronunciation deeper in this article.

 Pronounce the sounds of the Chinese language